Band-Maid: 2024–present: Epic Narratives and Scooooop

 On April 17, Band-Maid released "Bestie", a song written with Mike Einziger of the band Incubus, and on May 1, Band-Maid was the opener for Incubus' show in Tokyo.
-Band-Maid performed as part of a two-band show with Mexican rock band The Warning on June 12.
-In July, Band-Maid released "Protect You" which served as the ending theme for Grendizer U. On August 7, Band-Maid and The Warning released "Show Them", a song the two bands wrote and performed together.
-The band released their fifth full-length album, Epic Narratives, on September 25, 2024.
-The song "Zen" served as the opening theme for Zenshu.
-In 2025, the band served as the motion capture for the band performances in the anime series Rock Is a Lady's Modesty.
-Band-Maid released their third EP, titled Scooooop, on October 22, 2025.
+On June 12, Band-Maid played a two-man show with Mexican rock band The Warning, debuting "Show Them", a song co-written with The Warning; a recorded version followed on August 7.
+In July, Band-Maid released the anime tie-in "Protect You" which served as the ending theme for Grendizer U. All three songs later appeared on Epic Narratives, released on September 25, 2024.
+In November 2024, Tōno released a limited edition signature guitar in collaboration with PRS Guitars.

+In the first half of 2025, Band-Maid released three anime tie-in songs.
+"Zen" served as the opening theme for Zenshu, "Ready to Rock" was the opening song for Rock Is a Lady's Modesty (for which Hirose, Tōno, Misa, and Atsumi provided motion capture), and "What is Justice?" was an ending theme for Tougen Anki.
+After touring Japan throughout the year, Band-Maid released their third EP, titled Scooooop, on October 22, 2025.

+During their concert at Tokyo Garden Theatre on December 7, 2025, the band announced their upcoming world tour for 2026, including shows in Asia, Europe, and North America.
+In November 2026, they will play at the Nippon Budokan arena for the first time.